Fellowship in Medical Education

 Fellowship Administration

 William Woods, MD, and James Moak, MD, are the current fellowship directors.
-Dr. Woods is the current Vice Chair for Academic Affairs and immediate past residency program director.
+Dr. Woods is the current Vice Chair for Academic Affairs and a past residency program director.
 Dr. Moak is the current Clerkship Director of our required medical student rotation; he has extensive experience in pre-clinical medical student and emergency ultrasound education.